drzelin/comp116-dzelin/pcaps/README.txt

    CLu-m0MWoAAgjkr.jpg,
    CKBXgmOWcAAtc4u.jpg,
    CJoWmoOUkAAAYpx.jpg
-9)
+9) Files are saved in this directory

 set2.pcap
 10) There are 77982 packets in set2.pcap.
-11) There were 12 username-password pairs
+11) There was 1 username-password pair.
+However, there were 11 public accounts which were anonymous logins.
 12) I used the command dsniff which is a password sniffer and the option -p sniffs passwords for pcap files.
 13)
 	Username:	 larry@radsot.com